Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-If you can feel external air coming in or the air is clear from a hole or gap that is, it’s likely to be a gap or hole that requirements sealing in any way.
-Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that let air into or out into your home need sealing.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be shut from.
-Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.
+If you are able to feel external air getting in, or see a clear draught from a hole or gap, then it is probably a gap or an opening that needs sealing in somehow.
+Cracks or gaps with large gaps must be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit within your home need sealing.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This should be shut off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.

-You don’t need to block holes or gaps in the building.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the building when the home gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will inspect the windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement within the building as the home warms and cools in order to let them be closed and opened rather than sticking.
+We will check all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections